To push or not to push?

 Your Body is Not Broken

 For a long time, this made me feel like there was something wrong with me and my body.
-Why couldn’t I just breathe my baby out like all of these other women seem to be able to do?
+Why couldn’t I just breathe my baby out like all of these other people seem to be able to do?
 What was wrong with me that my birth was so hard?
 Maybe if I did the spinning babies tricks at 30 weeks instead of 35 weeks, my labor would have been easier.
 Maybe if I saw my chiropractor twice a week instead of once a week.
 It was a really negative thinking cycle.

 I’m definitely not advocating for directed pushing, purple pushing, or any of those things.